-Why spend CPU cycles and disk space on this, you may ask?
+But hey - why spend CPU cycles and disk space on this?

 Well, if you are serious about your Qlik Sense Enterprise environment, you should also be serious about your supporting tools and microservices, Butler included.

-It’s thus a good idea to monitor for example how much memory (RAM) tools like Butler use over time, and alert if things go the wrong way.
+It’s thus a good idea to monitor for example how much memory (RAM) tools like Butler use over time and alert if things go wrong.

 Enable Butler’s uptime monitor

-Both he uptime monitor and the logging to InfluxDB must be enabled.
+Both he uptime monitor and the logging to desired destination (InfluxDB or New Relic) must be enabled.
 Note that there are two settings for this.
 If your InfluxDB uses authentication you’ll need to enable this too in Butler’s config file.

-When we start Butler for the first time, it will connect to InfluxDB and if needed create a new database called
+When starting Butler for the first time and InfluxDB is enabled, it will connect to InfluxDB and if needed create a new database called

 butler, together with a retention policy called